repeaterjs/repeater/README.md

 ys.next();
 ```

-The `@channel/channel` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows channels to push a set number of values without having pushes wait, but preserves the error throwing behavior described above when the buffer is full, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity, and `SlidingBuffer` will drop the *earliest* values instead.
+The `@channel/channel` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows channels to push a set number of values without having pushes wait, but preserves the error throwing behavior described above when the buffer is full.
+Alternatively, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity and `SlidingBuffer` will drop the *earliest* values instead.
 Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushing to channels with these types of buffers will never throw errors.
 You can define custom buffer classes to give channels more complex buffering behaviors.

 ## Additional packages

 In addition to the `@channel/channel` package which exports the `Channel` and `ChannelBuffer` classes, this repository also contains various async utility packages implemented with channels.

-- `@channel/timers` - cancelable timers
+- `@channel/timers` - Cancelable timers, implemented with channels
-- `@channel/pubsub` - a basic topic-based pubsub class/interface
+- `@channel/pubsub` - A generic pubsub class, implemented with channels
-- `@channel/limiters` - semaphores and rate-limiters used to limit or throttle concurrent async calls
+- `@channel/limiters` - Basic async iterators for limiting concurrency, implemented with channels

 These packages are experimental and will probably be changed more frequently than the base `@channel/channel` package, which is more or less stable.
 If you need greater stability with these utilities, I encourage you to go into the files themselves and copy the code directly into your codebase.
 Report back on what works and what doesn’t!
 My hope is that this repository and the `@channel` npm scope becomes a place for useful, channel-based async utilities discovered by the community.